 How to detect it: Version your feature transformations.
 Log the actual feature values that go into the model at inference time, not just the raw inputs.
 Compare feature distributions between training snapshots and live data using PSI — see model skewing and data skew for a detailed breakdown of detection methods.

-3. Monitoring gaps
+Failure Mode 3: Monitoring gaps

 You can’t fix what you can’t see.
 Most teams monitor infrastructure (CPU, memory, response time) but not model health.

-What to monitor:
+What you actually need to monitor:

 - Prediction distribution: Is the model outputting expected score patterns?
+Sudden changes in output histograms are an early warning.

-- Business metrics: The actual outcomes you care about — conversions, fraud caught, churn prevented
+- Business metrics: The actual outcomes you care about — conversions, fraud caught, churn prevented.

 The trap: A model can maintain 88% overall accuracy while failing on a high-value segment at 51% accuracy.
 Aggregate metrics hide slice-level failures — always monitor by segment, not just globally.

-4. Ownership ambiguity
+Failure Mode 4: Ownership ambiguity

 When the model breaks at 2 AM, who gets paged?
 ML systems span data engineering, ML engineering, and platform teams.
 Without clear ownership, issues fall through cracks.

-Questions to answer before launch:
+Questions that must be answered before launch:

 - Who owns the training pipeline?